-CMJR 490 Senior Synthesis: Advocacy and Social Change 5 Examination of the role of communication and the communicator in catalyzing social change and social justice in various communities.
-Advanced theories of persuasion and change.
-May involve undertaking field projects.
+CMJR 490 Senior Synthesis: Advocacy and Social Change 5 ne role of communication and the communicator in catalyzing social change and social justice in various communities.
+Advanced theories of persuasion and ve undertaking field projects.
 Senior synthesis course for communication studies majors.
-Open to non-majors with instructor permission.
-(Previously titled Images and Choices)
+O pen to non-majors with instructor permission.

 CMJR 491 Special Topics 1 to 5

-Special Topics 1 to 5
+CMJR 492 Special Topics 1 to 5

-Special Topics 1 to 5
+CMJR 493 Title and content Special Topics tvary.
+1 to 5

-Title and cont

-CMJR 495 Internship 1 to 5
+CMJR 495 By permission or Internship nly.

-only.
 See department for guidelines.
+1 to 5

-CMJR 496 Independent Study 1 to 5
+CMJR 496 By permission or Independent Study 1 to 5

-By permission
+The Thing has a - Supris 1 4

+Capacita St.